MicrosoftDocs/azure-docs-powershell/azps-9.0.1/Az.ServiceFabric/Remove-AzServiceFabricManagedClusterApplication.md

 ## SYNOPSIS
 Remove an managed application from the cluster.
 This will remove all the managed services under the application.
 Only supports ARM deployed applications.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.servicefabric/remove-azservicefabricmanagedclusterapplication) for up-to-date information.

 ## SYNTAX

 ### ByResourceGroup (Default)